-Before any further instalments can be paid, the report on the predefined milestones will need to be approved by the SNSF.
+Before any further instalments can be paid, the report on the predefined milestones (see section 9.5 on Reporting) will need to be approved by the SNSF.

 9.2 Cost-neutral extension of project duration

 In justified exceptional cases, the SNSF may, at the grantee's request, cost-neutrally extend the grant by a maximum of 12 months.
 The extension must be requested before the end of the funding period.